 SES identified the following potential risks, which could have a material and adverse effect on its business, financial condition and results of operation.
-This section does not purport to be exhaustive, but rather contains a summary of the main risks that SES may face during the normal course of its business.
-Where mitigations are mentioned in this section, there is no guarantee that such mitigations will be effective (in whole or in part) to remove or reduce the effect of a risk.
-SES defines risk as the possibility of a potential event, condition, action or inaction occuring and adversely affecting SES' ability to achieve its business objectives..
+This section does not purport to be exhaustive, but rather conytains a summary of the main risks that SES may face during the normal course of its business.
+Where mitigations are mentioned in this section, there is no guarantee that such mitigations will be effective (in whole or in part) to remove or reduce the effect of a risk."